 Explicit VR Big-endian

-- Description : This is identical to Explicit VR little endian, apart from the fact that big-endian byte ordering is used.
+Description : This is identical to Explicit VR little endian, apart from the fact that big-endian byte ordering is used.
 It is very little used nowadays, and no other transfer syntaxes use big-endian form.

 NOTE: All the compressed syntaxes below use explicit VR little endian.